skyler-myers-db/datapact/README.md

 ### Results & Reporting

 If you provide the `--results-table` argument, DataPact will write a detailed summary of every validation task to the specified Delta table.
 This allows you to build dashboards in Databricks SQL to monitor data quality trends over time.
+Otherwise, it will write to a default location.

-#### Simplified Configuration with Environment Variables (Recommended)
+#### Simplified Configuration with Environment Variables

-For convenience, you can set your warehouse and profile as environment variables to avoid typing them in every command.
+For convenience, you can set your warehouse and profile as environment variables to avoid typing them in every command (more details above).

 In your terminal (or add to `~/.bash_profile`, `~/.zshrc`):
 ```bash